ticketbutler/mobile-app-test/README.md

 **Deliverables:**
 * Updated code files with Git commit history (delivered via Github or ZIP file).
-* The brief report listing your fixes and rationale.
+* A doc or text file including your rationale for the changes

 ## Get started